Icinga/icinga2/doc/09-object-types.md

   Name                      | Type                  | Description
   --------------------------|-----------------------|----------------------------------
   severity                  | String                | **Optional.** The minimum severity for this log.
 Can be "debug", "notice", "information", "warning" or "critical".
-Defaults to "warning". facility                  | String                | **Optional.** Defines the facility to use for syslog entries.
+Defaults to "information". facility                  | String                | **Optional.** Defines the facility to use for syslog entries.
 This can be a facility constant like `FacilityDaemon`.
 Defaults to `FacilityUser`.

 Facility Constants: